 2.)
 Business makes a payment for any Payout Date identified in Exhibit B that when taken cumulatively with all other payments, is less than the sum of all previous estimated paybacks prior to such Payout Date plus 50% of the current estimated payback for such Payout Date,

 3.)
-Business does not provide a Inventory Report by no later than two business days after the Reporting Day,
+Business does not provide a Inventory Report by no later than fourteen days after the Reporting Day,

 5.)
 If KF has not received the Total Payout Amount with fourteen days after the Completion Date.